edquirino08/docker-for-developers-course/README.md

 4. Remember that the host will be the name of the PostgreSQL container (`flaskpostgres_container` in this case) when connecting from the Flask app to the PostgreSQL database.

 5. Access the Flask app at `http://localhost:5001`.

+## Connecting container to a network
+- docker network connect <network-name> <container-name> - connect a running container to a network.
+- docker network disconnect <network-name> <container-name> - disconnect a running container from a network.